-Copyright $\ensuremath{\mathbb{C}}$ 2017 by the Society of Critical Care Medicine and Wolters Kluwer Health, Inc. All Rights Reserved.
+Copyright @ 2017 by the Society of Critical Care Medicine and Wolters Kluwer Health, Inc. All Rights Reserved.

-DOI: 10.1097/CCM.00000000002817
+DOI: 10.1097/CCM.0000000000002817

 Conclusions: Overall, 95% of patients had subtherapeutic anti-infective concentrations and did not achieve the requisite pharmacodynamic exposure with current pediatric dosing recommendations.
-All patients achieved a microbiological response, and 95.7% achieved clinical response with active β -lactam therapeutic drug management.
-These data suggest β -lactam therapeutic drug management is a potentially valuable intervention to optimize anti-infective pharmacokinetics and the pharmacodynamic exposure.
-Further, these data also suggest the need for additional research in specific pediatric populations and assessing clinical outcomes associated with β -lactam therapeutic drug management in a larger cohort of pediatric patients.
-(Crit Care Med 2018; 46:272-279)
+All patients achieved a microbiological response, and 95.7% achieved clinical response with active $\beta$ -lactam therapeutic drug management.
+These data suggest $\beta$ -lactam therapeutic drug management is a potentially valuable intervention to optimize anti-infective pharmacokinetics and the pharmacodynamic exposure.
+Further, these data also suggest the need for additional research in specific pediatric populations and assessing clinical outcomes associated with $\beta$ -lactam therapeutic drug management in a larger cohort of pediatric patients.
+(Crit Care Med 2017; XX:00-00)

 Key Words: antibiotic; neonatal; pediatric; pharmacodynamics; pharmacokinetics ediatric sepsis and septic shock affect approximately 30% of children admitted to the PICU.
 A diagnosis of pediatric sepsis and septic shock has mortality rate of at least 25%, in addition to an increasing prevalence, and a median per patient hospital cost of \$65,624 (interquartile range, \$27,300-\$169,624) (1-3).
 From birth through childhood, many developmental changes naturally occur which can have a profound impact on drug exposure and the subsequent response (4).
 Compared with adults, children have a greater number of functioning nephrons and, therefore, have greater clearance via glomerular filtration (5).
 As a result, children between the ages of 6 months and 6 years usually have a renal elimination of drugs that is greater than or equal to 2 greater than their adult counterparts 18 years old and older (6, 7).
 Further, pathophysiologic changes commonly occur during critical illness and can dramatically affect a drugs' pharmacokinetics and pharmacodynamics (8-10).
 Critically ill patients can have increases in their volume of distribution (Vd) due to fluid balance strategies and intravascular perfusion changes; such increases in Vd will reduce the peak concentrations achieved after an infusion and the subsequent trough concentrations.
-Furthermore, critically ill patients often have sepsis-induced decreases or increases in cardiac output, which can result in hypo- or hyperperfusion of the kidneys and alterations in drug clearance (10).
-Although the concept of augmented renal clearance has been rather well described in the adult ICU population, there is minimal documentation of its effect in the PICU (9).
+Furthermore, critically ill patients often have sepsis-induced decreases or increases in cardiac output, which

-272 www.ccmjournal.org
+Critical Care Medicine www.ccmjournal.org